 The importance and roles of pH and alkalinity are often not well understood even by veteran pool owners.
-Maintaining the proper chemical balance in your pool water not only keeps the water sparkling clean, it also helps protect your heater, pump, and other system components from damage, and can assist in keeping your pool finish looking like new.
+With our Pool Service, Maintaining the proper chemical balance in your pool water not only keeps the water sparkling clean, it also helps protect your heater, pump, and other system components from damage, and can assist in keeping your pool finish looking like new.
 So, yes!
 One of the most important elements of that balance is pH level.

 Is simply the measure of how acidic or basic the water is.
 Think back to high school science class, you may remember a numbered scale from 0 to 14 (see the chart shows below), with 7 being perfectly neutral, 0 being extremely acidic and 14 being extremely basic

 The ideal swimming pool water pH range is 7.4-7.6.
 Sometimes you will hear the range is 7.2-7.8, which is wider and a more forgiving range.
 This wider range is still acceptable, although I recommend always keeping the tighter 7.4-7.6 range as a goal.
 Use the wider range as a warning zone to correct the pH as soon as possible.